Reading Time: 2 minutes First of all, I admit I do not consider myself an expert in Agile Methods. Yes… I’mReading Time: 2 minutes

 It’s to the idea that every Sprint has to generate a “Potentially Shippable Increment.”
 To be honest, even after reading some posts by Ken Schwaber and other experts about this, I still don’t get why they are so rigid about this.

 There are many reasons why you would want to do something in a Sprint that is not even close to shippable, no matter if it has the word “potentially” in front of it.

 One of them might be that what you have delivered is a proof of concept of a feature that needs more work, or that you are working on a very complex functionality and you are only showing to your Product Owner something that does not make “business sense” yet but is pointing to the right direction, or that your Sprint is so exploratory as you are very early in the development cycle that the presence of bugs is not a problem, or that you’ve decided to partition a complex functionality in two or more Sprints.

-Bottom line is that I don’t like rigid positions to respond to common development mistakes, as they can induce to other dysfunctional practices.
+The bottom line is that I don’t like rigid positions to respond to common development mistakes, as they can induce other dysfunctional practices.

 Comments?
 Contact us for more information.
 We’ll quickly get back to you with the information you need.Go Back